Adjust the height of the Smith machine bar so that it’s a little higher than arm’s length from the floor.

 You can perform the inverted row at home by lying under a chair, holding the chair’s sides, and pulling yourself up.

-Also known as the body row, the supine row, and the fat-man pull-up.
+Also known as the body row, supine row, Australian pull-up, and fat-man pull-up.